Saturday May 19, 1984

 After we had talked for about an hour and filled our water bottles, she took our picture with a Polaroid camera outside by the water spigot labeled with the Bicecentennial triangle.
 She told us not to forget to check in on “Lazy Louie” when we got to western Missouri.
 He had a bicycle camp and entertained bicycle tourists also, but she had heard from eastbound bicyclists in the fall that he was doing poorly ever since he suffered a stroke.

-[Update: In spite of her own medical issues, June still visits with traveling bicyclists passing through town.
-The Bike House is open, but in 2010 she stopped opening the house for overnight guests.
+[Update: Because of medical issues, June stopped opening The Bike House to overnight guests in 2010.
+She still visited with traveling bicyclists passing through town, however, until her death in 2012 at age 91 [see “Rest in peace, Cookie Lady”].
 Her helpfulness spawned the June Curry Trail Angel Award which is given annually by the Adventure Cycling Association.

 (Read older news about the Cookie Lady.)]